N3Martix/OpenAirLink/README.md

-# AirLink: Reproducible Wireless Channel Emulation using Software Defined Radios
+# OpenAirLink: Reproducible Wireless Channel Emulation using Software Defined Radios

 An open-source channel emulator for reproducible testing of wireless mobility scenarios.
 The emulator implements a FIR filter on Software Defined Radios, the NI USRP (formerly by Ettus).
-AirLink was developed by the [Chair of Communication Networks](https://www.ce.cit.tum.de/lkn/startseite/) at the Technical University of Munich.
+OpenAirLink was developed by the [Chair of Communication Networks](https://www.ce.cit.tum.de/lkn/startseite/) at the Technical University of Munich.

 ## Requirements
 - UHD 4.4